isomerpages/moe-chijologc/_holistic-education/Performing Arts/Drama and Literary Arts.md

 ### Programme

 We teach a range of vocal and speech techniques such as, diction, articulation, tone, accents and voice projection.
 In addition to these speech techniques, we also teach the girls drama techniques.
-These include mime, movement, characterisation, gestures and stage blocking.
+These include mime, movement, characterisation, gestures and stage blocking.&nbsp;